blue-yonder/tsfresh/docs/text/forecasting.rst

    :alt: The rolling mechanism
    :align: center

-So, we move the window that extract the features and then predict the next time step (which was not used to extract features).
+So, we move the window that extract the features and then predict the next time step (which was not used to extract features) forward.
+In the above image, the window moves from left to right.

 Another example can be found in streaming data, e.g. in Industry 4.0 applications.
 Here you typically get one new data row at a time and use this to for example predict machine failures.
 To train your model,